-There is a rising incidence of this condition, whereby there can be varied triggers such as different foods, environmental irritants such as the dog coming in contact with glyphosate spray on its daily walks, wandering dew, pollen or insect bites.
-A dog with allergies displays chronic itchiness, and inflammation is evident.
+Dermatitis is a generalisation of any skin condition whereby there is inflammation present, and will continue to be used until such time as a diagnosis is given where a more specific term can be applied.
+There is a rising incidence of this condition, whereby there can be varied triggers such as different foods, environmental irritants which can range from your dog coming in contact with glyphosate spray on its daily walks, to wandering dew irritation, to pollen irritation or insect bites.

-This can help repair a very common issue in dogs today and that is Leaky Gut.
-Leaky Gut can be caused by gut dysbiosis or imbalance of gut bacteria and inflammation.
-Approximately seventy percent of the immune system is found in the gut tissues so it is little wonder that if the gut is impaired and inflamed, allergies will arise.
+Bone broth can help repair a very common issue in dogs today and that is Leaky Gut.
+Leaky Gut can be caused by gut dysbiosis (or imbalance of gut bacteria), inflammation and scientific evidence now suggests that Leaky Gut can also be caused by antibiotics, steroids, and NSAID's.
+Approximately seventy percent of the immune system is found in the gut tissues so it is little wonder that if the gut is impaired and inflamed, there will be issues.
 The gut must be repaired and the beneficial microbes re-established.